Dr Lawrence Faulkner

 Some institutions of course will have substantial overheads and public relations costs, which inevitably are borne by patients and their families.

 Yes, it is very likely that your child will go back to a normal health-related quality of life after BMT, at least with the standard combination followed by donor bone marrow administration for which there is very long-term follow up data.
-For newer combinations with peripheral blood stem cells this is not established.
+For newer drug combinations with peripheral blood stem cells this is not established.

 My child seems to be doing well with supportive care and we are happy with our doctors, should we consider BMT?